1 (800) 308-4358

 • If selling vehicles at an additional location: supplemental certificate of authority

-• If repair shop: proof that you have (or have applied for) a hazardous waste generator number (issued by the Illinois Environmental Protection Agency)
+• If repair shop: proof of a hazardous waste generator number (issued by the Illinois EPA)

 • Office space with current dealership books and records